freeman990/Lottery/README.md

 # Lottery
-A simple lottery web app build using CreateJS/EasleJS
+A simple lottery web app build using CreateJS/EasleJS, used in 2018